Reviewed by: Tobi Meyer

 Lenders use your credit score to assess how likely you are to make your loan payments on time, which means your credit score affects your mortgage eligibility, borrowing power and home-buying budget.
 While a strong credit score can increase your chances of getting approved for a loan and help you secure more favorable loan terms, a lower credit score could mean a higher interest rate and larger down payment requirement.

 Your credit score is one of several factors lenders look at when evaluating your loan application.
-Though FICO (the score that most mortgage lenders use) defines a good credit score as anything between 670-739, lenders look at your complete financial situation before making a decision.
-Your income, savings, debt-to-income (DTI) ratio and down payment amount all carry significant weight, which could help you qualify for a loan — even if your credit isn’t perfect.
+Most mortgage lenders use FICO® Scores, and FICO defines a good credit score as anything between 670–739.
+However, lenders look at your complete financial situation before making a decision.
+Your income and employment history help demonstrate your ability to repay the loan, while your debt-to-income (DTI) ratio shows how much of your monthly income is already committed to existing debt.
+Lenders also consider your savings and available cash reserves as a sign of financial stability, along with your down payment amount, which can reduce risk and improve your chances of approval.

 Before you apply for a mortgage, it’s a good idea to prep your credit so you can increase your chances of getting approved and securing more favorable loan terms.